tuandung222/LLMs-with-Semantic-Search/README.md

 # Semantic Search with Generative AI

 A production-ready semantic search application that combines vector embeddings and Large Language Models to provide intelligent question answering and information retrieval over custom document collections.
+The system features a self-hosted Weaviate vector database for complete control over your data, without relying on external vector database services.

 ## 📋 Table of Contents